How do you know if you're rich? Well let me share when you know you're still not rich yet!

 I've got two children that I love, a comfortable house with ocean views I bought in mid-2020, published a bestselling book in 2022, have some friends, a loving wife, and most of my health.
 For the most part, life is good.

 However, I still worry about my children's future.
 I know they will be picked on and made fun of because kids are cruel.
 I also know they will be rejected by schools and jobs because life is ultra-competitive.
 Hence, I hope they will be resilient enough to face a difficult work.
 My job is to always be supportive and loving.

 Wealth Building Recommendations

-Explore Real Estate Crowdfunding: If you don’t have the downpayment to buy a larger property, don’t want to tie up your liquidity in physical real estate and don’t want to deal with tenants, take a look at RealtyShares, one of the largest real estate crowdsourcing companies today.
-Real estate crowdsourcing also allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.
-I’m happy living in a right-sized house while investing excess capital in the heartland of America where rental yields are 4-5X higher.
+Invest in private real estate: If you don’t have the downpayment to buy a larger property, don’t want to tie up your liquidity in physical real estate and don't want to deal with tenants, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

 Private real estate enables you to diversify your real estate investments across the country.
 Sunbelt/heartland real estate is where it's at due to lower valuations and higher rental yields.
 Work from home is here to stay post pandemic.